flunge/flunge.github.io/_posts/Program/2017-03-19-C-const-usage.markdown

 ### Part 3. 'const' used on pointers

-a) If 'const' is on the left of '&star', data is const, we call it 'const data pointer', and if 'const' is on the right of '&star', pointer is const, we call it 'const pointer';
+a) If 'const' is on the left of \*, data is const, we call it 'const data pointer', and if 'const' is on the right of \*, pointer is const, we call it 'const pointer';

 ```
 const int i = 9;